MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 When you edit the registry, manually create the **MSIPC** key and **FileProtection** key if they do not exist, as well as a key for each file name extension.

-For example, for the scanner to protect PDF files, the registry after you have edited it will look like the following picture:
+For example, for the scanner to protect PDF files in addition to Office files, the registry after you have edited it will look like the following picture:

 ![Editing the registry for the scanner to apply protection](./media/editregistry-scanner.png)